Ely, Nevada: Tourism

 Ely is a tourism center, and is home of the Nevada Northern Railway Museum.

 The railroad museum features the Ghost Train of Old Ely, a working steam-engine passenger train that travels the historic tracks from Ely to the Robinson mining district.

 Ely is the nearest city to the proposed site of the Clock of the Long Now on Mount Washington.

 The historic six-story Hotel Nevada and Gambling Hall is in downtown Ely.
 Opened in 1929, it was the tallest building in Nevada until 1931 and was the state's first fire-proof building.
 It is a popular lodging, dining, gaming, and tourist stop.

 The long stretch of road on State Route 318 near Ely is known for the annual 90 mi Silver State Classic Challenge course, an authorized time-trial Cannonball Run-style race that attracts entries from all over the world.

 The Ely Renaissance Society is responsible for more than 20 outdoor murals and sculptures in the downtown area.
 Artists from all over the world have been commissioned to create images of area history, using different art styles.
 They also maintain a historical village consisting of a general store and several shotgun houses which display the history of the people that came to the area to work for the railroad and the mine.

-Ely is also home to regional offices of the U.S. Bureau of Land Management, U.S. Forest Service, and Nevada Department of Wildlife, all of which have information and staff to help visitors enjoy the rich natural resources of the area.
+Ely is also home to regional offices of the U.S. Bureau of Land Management, U.S. Forest Service, and Nevada Department of Wildlife.

 Outdoors and recreation

 Nearby are Great Basin National Park, Cave Lake State Park, the Ward Charcoal Ovens State Historic Park, and the state parks of Lincoln County, Nevada.

-The vast open spaces around Ely are popular with hikers, mountain bikers and cross country skiers.

 Ely was the host of the 2016 National Speleological Society's annual convention.

 The Bureau of Land Management, operates an area supporting an elk herd south of town.
 The Ely Elk Viewing Area offers visitors the opportunity to see an elk community up close.